 This bill proposes significant updates to the current statutes regarding the alert system for missing persons.
 It renames the existing "silver alert" to the "seek and find alert" and expands the criteria for issuing such alerts to include individuals with cognitive disabilities, in addition to those with developmental disabilities, Alzheimer's disease, or dementia, and those aged 65 and older.
-The bill mandates that law enforcement agencies must activate the alert immediately upon request, regardless of the missing person's age, and prohibits any denial or delay of the alert due to administrative processes or prior missing episodes that do not pertain to the immediate risk to the person's safety.
+The bill mandates that law enforcement agencies must activate the emergency alert system immediately upon request, regardless of the missing person's age, and prohibits any denial or delay of the alert due to administrative processes or prior missing episodes that do not pertain to the immediate risk to the person's safety.

-Introduced Version: 41-1728
+Statutes affected: Introduced Version: 41-1728

 House Engrossed Version: 41-1728